ianprime0509/temperament/README.md

 ```

 All the keys used in the above example are required.
 The first key (and the
-one whose purpose is most obvious) is the `name`; each temperament must have a
+one whose purpose is most obvious) is the `name`: each temperament must have a
 name which identifies it for use in other applications.

 The next three keys describe the reference note.
 The reference note is